 Coinciding with cherry blossom season, the annual Sakura Historical Festival (known as Sakura Jidai Festival, jidai means “era”) invites visitors to experience a bygone time.

 The Sakura Jidai Festival brings history to life with a variety of events, performances, and hands-on activities.
-Visitors can watch traditional martial arts demonstrations, lively taiko drumming, and dance parades.
+Watch traditional martial arts demonstrations, lively taiko drumming, and dance parades.
 Street performers recreate Edo-period entertainment with tricks and storytelling.

 There are typically a variety of interactive experiences, like trying on samurai armor, crafting bamboo lanterns, practicing your aim with shuriken (ninja star) throwing and falconry demonstrations.

-In 2025, the Sakura Jidai Festival will take the form of Shinmachi Market, a one-day event on Saturday, March 15, from 10 a.m. to 3 p.m. in the Sakura Shinmachi Street Area.
+This year the festival takes the shape of Shinmachi Market, a one-day event on Saturday, March 14, from 10 a.m. to 3 p.m. in the Sakura Shinmachi Street Area.

 How to get there